gbmhunter/blog/content/pages/electronics/circuit-design/component-designators/_index.md

 <td >

 {{< figure src="/images/2011/09/spark-gap-schematic-symbol-triangular-200um-no-bom.png" caption="A schematic symbol for a spark gap.
 This spark gap is created with two triangles of copper on the PCB, with a gap of 200um between them.
-As this is made purely from the PCB, there is no BOM component needed." caption-position="bottom" >}}
+As this is made purely from the PCB, there is no BOM component needed."  >}}